alainsaas/gds/content/content.md

 Please follow the same procedure and guidelines as in the [main track](https://www.ualberta.ca/~dsaa16/cfpapers.html), but select the track "Special session" on the [submission website](https://easychair.org/conferences/?conf=dsaa2016).

 ####Highlights
-- Conference paper submissions should be limited to a maximum of ten (10) pages, in the [IEEE 2-column format](http://www.ieee.org/conferences_events/conferences/publishing/templates.html).
+- Conference paper submissions should be limited to a maximum of 10 pages, in the [IEEE 2-column format](http://www.ieee.org/conferences_events/conferences/publishing/templates.html).
 - All paper submissions should be prepared for Double Blind reviewing.
 That is neither the reviewers are revealed nor the author information is disclosed.
-- Accepted special session submissions will be published by IEEE and included into the IEEE Xplore Digital Library.
+- All accepted papers will be published by IEEE and included in the IEEE Xplore Digital Library.
+The conference proceedings will be submitted for EI indexing through INSPEC by IEEE.
+- Top quality papers accepted and presented at the conference will be selected for extension and publication in the special issues of some international journals, including Journal of Data Science and Analytics.

 ### Chairs
 **Alain Saas**, Silicon Studio (Japan)